sihayah/weather-dashboard/README.md

   ## Installation

+ To demo this app in a browser navigate to https://sihayah.github.io/weather-dashboard/.

+To demo locally, clone the repo.
+Navigate to the root of the repo via command line.

-  Clone the repo locally.
-Open of the repo in VS Code.
+Open the index.html from the local repo in a live server.

   <br>

 ## Usage

- To demo this app navigate to https://sihayah.github.io/weather-dashboard/.

- To view locally, open the index.html from the local repo in a live server.

   Use the search bar by typing in the name of a city, and tapping the search button.